facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog external search brokercheck brokercheck Play Pause

 One thing I learned personally is that I really appreciate teachers and their hard work now more than ever.
 We have twin four-year olds, and balancing work, home, and education with my wife was challenging and fun at the same time, but we were so thankful to get them back at school and in a routine.

 To stay busy during quarantine, we spent a lot of time outside, walking our dogs and playing with the kids.
-We also did a few landscaping projects both small and large, including planting trees and flowers.
-It was a fun way to be productive and enjoy being outside together.
+We did a few landscaping projects, small and large, like planting trees and flowers as a fun way to be productive and enjoy being outside together.

 An important trend I see is that advisors will continue to work with clients virtually.
-I don’t think that will go away after the pandemic ends.
-Both advisors and clients are finding it more convenient to work together via video chat.
-Screen sharing with their clients through the Envestnet client portal is a great way to provide added value and guide client conversations.
+I don’t think that’s going away after the pandemic ends.
+Advisors and clients are both finding it more convenient to work together via video chat.
+Screensharing with their clients through the Envestnet client portal is a great way to provide added value and guide client conversations.
 Advisors have realized they don’t have to meet in person to have a productive meeting.
 The RIAs that have embraced and enhanced their technology offerings to clients are the ones that will continue to thrive post pandemic.
-I think this will trickle into real estate decisions as RIAs realize they don’t need such large, expensive office spaces.
+I think this will trickle into real estate decisions as RIAs realize they don’t need such large office, expensive office spaces.

 Next Steps